mszostok/codeowners-validator/docs/gh-token.md

 Instructions for creating a token can be found [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/#creating-a-token).
 The minimal scope required for the token is **read-only**, but the definition of this scope differs between public and private repositories.

+#### Public repositories

-#### For the public repositories you should select `public_repo` and `read:org`:
+For public repositories, select `public_repo` and `read:org`:

 ![token-public.png](./assets/token-public.png)

+#### Private repositories

-#### For the private repositories you should select `repo` and `read:org`:
+For private repositories, select `repo` and `read:org`:

 ![token-public.png](./assets/token-private.png)

-The Codeowners Validator source code is available on the GitHub.
-You can always perform a security audit against that code base and build your own version from the source code if your organization is more strict about the running software in infrastructure.
+The Codeowners Validator source code is available on GitHub.
+You can always perform a security audit against its code base and build your own version from the source code if your organization is more strict about the software run in its infrastructure.